 Careers and Pathways

-Preshil students from Year 9 onwards are encouraged to identify their interests and strengths and begin thinking about potential career and future pathways beyond school.
-As part of our Year 10 Careers Program, all year 10 students participate in the Careers Program for two periods per week for 1 term, during the Electives Program.
-Students may choose to do the program in Term 2 or 3.
+Preshil students are encouraged to identify their interests and strengths and begin thinking about potential career and future pathways beyond school.
+As part of our Year 10 Careers Program, all year 10 students participate in the Careers Program for one period per week for 1 term, during the Electives Program in Term 2 or 3.
 Students explore the mechanics of VCE, the ATAR and study scores, different tertiary study options, tertiary course pre-requisites and the implications of these for VCE subject choices.
 They also investigate alternatives to further study, employment and industry bodies, and a number of other relevant topics.
 Students also participate in a one week work experience program that gives them practical insight into a workplace of interest.
 Students and parents are encouraged to make an appointment with the Careers Coordinator so they can offer assistance and support.
 Please visit our dedicated Careers Website for further information.

 There’s no escaping the pressures of VCE. however because Preshil students have learned how to think and not just memorise in their earlier years, they can approach these challenges with assuredness and maturity.
 Preshil offers the traditional subjects for VCE as well as VET subjects.
 What makes us different is the way these subjects are taught.
 In keeping with Preshil’s teaching philosophies, knowledge is acquired by various means allowing students to interrogate issues in a thought-provoking way.
 By creating an environment similar to university, students gain experience working in smaller tutorial-style groups, allowing teachers to establish a closer relationship with their students, and to closely monitor progress.
 Please download the VCE 2017 Handbook here.